 When its all going well, the gut supports healthy immune function while the immune system helps to populate the gut with healthy microbes.
 When communication between the two is interrupted, we get problems.
 If the balance is disrupted by, for example, poor diet, antibiotics, surgeries, heavy metals, or chemotherapy, the diversity of the microbiome is reduced and so is immune health.

-The Zoe Covid Symptom study, supported by the UK Government Department of Health and Social Care and endorsed by NHS Wales and NHS Scotland, released their findings recently in the largest study in the world examining links between diet and Covid19.
+The Zoe Covid Symptom study, supported by the UK Government Department of Health and Social Care and endorsed by NHS Wales and NHS Scotland, released their findings last year in the largest study in the world examining links between diet and Covid19.
 They found people who ate a gut-friendly diet including lots of plants were 40% less likely to have severe Covid symptoms or require hospital treatment than those who ate an unhealthy diet.

 Paying attention to how you eat can change your health outcomes and your immune system function by promoting more diverse microbial cells.